If you're here, you've opened my 2024 calendar!

 These can be booked in English on the airline sites

-Japan Rail Pass an option to save money with a foreign passport.
+Japan Rail Pass is an option to save money with a foreign passport.
 Must be bought BEFORE you enter the country e.g. online.

 Google Maps does a pretty good job of mapping your routes and costs through Tokyo and surrounding areas.

-Important to note that there are several different companies running trains within Tokyo: Tokyo Metropolitan, Toei Subway, and JR (Japan Rail), among others.
+Important to note there are several different companies running trains within Tokyo: Tokyo Metropolitan, Toei Subway, and JR (Japan Rail), among others.

 If you buy an IC card called Pasmo or Suica at the machines, you can transit between all of them by tapping the machines on your way through.
 Then you don’t have to deal with buying tickets and exact coin change.
 However, the card does not always work for longer-distance train rides, such as shinkansen (bullet trains); those require a separate ticket purchase, that is best to reserve ahead of time at the main shinkansen station (i.e. Tokyo Station in Tokyo or Kyoto Station in Kyoto) or any JR station with a “midori no madoguchi” みどりの窓口 (green service desk).